TylerJSimpson/consulting_project_finance_2022/README.md

 ### Engineered a cloud data solution utilizing Azure and Power Platform including Azure SQL, Azure Blob Storage, Power BI, and Power Automate.
 ___
 ### Problem:
-#### The customer lacked analytics infrastructure and wanted to begin making data-drives business decisions while minimizing costs and utilizing the Microsoft platform.
+#### The customer lacked analytics infrastructure and wanted to begin making data-driven business decisions while minimizing costs and utilizing the Microsoft platform.
 ### Solution:
 #### ARCHITECTURE:
 * **Short-term license requirements** - Admin access to the customer's existing 365 Enterprise license and purchasing of PowerBI licenses as minimum requirements for a solution.